 Capital One also added rewards for Walmart+ members to the card in OOctober 2020 including:

 - 5% cash back on free unlimited delivery orders

 - 5% back on in-store purchases made using the card with Scan & Go in the Walmart app for the first 12 months after approval

 - 2% cash back on fuel purchases at Walmart and Murphy USA Fuel Stations on top of the $0.05 fuel discount they receive through their Walmart+ membership

 There have also been talks about more Walmart+ co-branded credit cards launching in the near future, which might offer even a better deal to members.

-The Freedom Flex offered 5% cash back on Walmart and PayPal purchases in Q4 2020 (up to $1,500 in combined purchases, then 1%) after activation.
-Chase does not announce its 5% bonus categories for the full year, so it remains to be seen if Walmart will be among this year’s fourth quarter categories.
+The Freedom Flex is offering 5% cash back on Walmart and PayPal purchases in Q4 2021 (up to $1,500 in combined purchases, then 1%) after activation.
 Besides that, the card earns 5% cash back on travel booked through the Chase Ultimate Rewards portal, 3% on dining and drugstore purchases and 1% on everything else.

-The Discover it Cash Back is an amazing card to have in Q4 2021 if you’re planning to shop online a lot: It will earn 5% back for Amazon.com, Target.com and Walmart.com purchases (up to $1,500 in combined purchases, then 1%), after activation – which also makes it a good choice if you have Amazon Prime.
+The Discover it Cash Back is also an amazing card to have in Q4 2021 if you’re planning to shop online a lot.
+It earns 5% back for Amazon.com, Target.com and Walmart.com purchases (up to $1,500 in combined purchases, then 1%) after activation – which also makes it a good choice if you have Amazon Prime.